 This course focuses on more complex concepts and skills related to the green industries.
 Students will focus on developing process skills, design and management techniques, and ways of enhancing environmental sustainability.
 They will also examine social and economic issues related to the green industries, learn about safe and healthy working practices, study industry standards and codes, and explore career opportunities.
 The knowledge and skills acquired in this course will prepare students for more specialized studies at the college and university level.
-Prerequisite: Green Industries, Grade 11, University/College Preparation (Not offered in 2017-18.)
+Prerequisite: Green Industries, Grade 11, University/College Preparation

-Shop Courses: Woodworking, Construction, Manufacturing
+Shop/STEM Courses: Woodworking and Design